In a recent study of hunger on college campuses, 56% of Bunker Hill Community College students indicated that they were moderately food insecure.

 - 45% have cut the size of their meals or skip meals because there wasn’t enough money for food.

-This spring, Bunker Hill Community College will host a summit for Massachusetts colleges and universities to take a deep dive into the critical issue of student hunger on college campuses.
-The program features keynote speaker Sara Goldrick-Rab, author of Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream, along with survey results of a national hunger study completed on college campuses, a panel of community organizations, and a discussion of who is hungry, what resources are available, and how we can do more.
+On Friday, May 5, 2017 Bunker Hill Community College hosted representatives from colleges and community partners from across the state for a convening on hunger on our college campuses.
+Sponsored by the Bunker Hill Community College Foundation, the program features keynote speaker Sara Goldrick-Rab, author of Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream, along with survey results of a national hunger study completed on college campuses and an interactive discussion of who is hungry, what resources are available and how we can do more.
+The materials on this page helped to shape the discussion.

 In the News